UpGado/upgado.github.io/_posts/2020-10-03-python-shenanigans.md

 ...     print(f"{attribute_name}: {attribute_value}")
 ```

-Usually by trial and erroe, you can quickly investigate how those attributes affect the behaviour that you are trying to change.
-In this case, I found that by changing `__qualname__`, I can get the function to print any string I want, instead of its name:
+Usually by trial and error, you can quickly investigate how those attributes affect the behaviour that you are trying to change.
+In this case, I found that by changing `__qualname__`, I can get the function to print any string I want instead of its name:

 ```python
 >>> add_one.__qualname__ = 'HEY I WAS MESSED WITH':